-- Complete the MLIS Course Waiver Form - Submit a letter that describes the reasons for requesting the waiver and provide the necessary qualifying information (e.g., organization, department, duties performed, experience, length of time). - Submit a document (e-mail or written letter) provided by the student's supervisor confirming the information provided by the student regarding his/her professional experience. - Submit a current resume or CV.
+• Complete the MLIS Course Waiver Form

+- Submit a letter that describes the reasons for requesting the waiver and provide the necessary qualifying information (e.g., organization, department, duties performed, experience, length of time). - Submit a document (email or written letter) provided by the student's supervisor confirming the information provided by the student regarding their professional experience. - Submit a current resume or CV.

-LBSC 744 Internship in School Library Programs
+LBSC 749 Internship in School Library Programs